TwoBitMachines/FlareEngineDocs/source/playerAbilities/wall.rst

    * - Sprite
      - A sprite in the corner climb animation.

-   * - Displacement
+   * - Offset
-     - The system will control the position of the player while climbing the corner.
-The displacement will offset the player according to the sprite that is currently playing.
+     - The offset will displace the player's position for the current sprite that is playing.
        This might take a little trial and error to get correct.

+   * - On Animation Start
+     - The Unity Event invoked when the animation starts.

+   * - On Animation End
+     - The Unity Event invoked when the animation ends.

 **Signals: wall, wallLeft, wallRight, wallHold,  wallCornerGrab**